 Make the wet mixture & combine

-Mix the sourdough discard, pumpkin puree, buttermilk (or milk/cream), and vanilla extract in a separate bowl.
+Mix the sourdough discard, pumpkin puree, vanilla extract, and heavy cream in a separate bowl.

 Shape the sourdough pumpkin scones